Juan Sánchez Sotelo

-Juan Ignacio Sánchez Sotelo (born 2 October 1987 in Avellaneda) is an Argentine football striker who plays for Chilean club Universidad de Concepción.
+Juan Ignacio Sánchez Sotelo (born 2 October 1987 in Avellaneda) is an Argentine football striker who plays for Güemes.

 Career

 In 2012, Sánchez Sotelo moved to Romania and signed with Rapid București.

 In 2023, he played for Deportes La Serena in the Primera B de Chile.
 The next season, he switched to Universidad de Concepción.

+Back to Argentina, Sánchez Sotelo joined Güemes in January 2026.